DragonDuck/CamelAI/README.md

 ## Game Logs
 Game logs are output as CSV files in the `game_logs` directory.
 Each row represents a game round and contains information on the player action as well as the resulting game state, e.g. row N would show what action was taken and by whom in round N and a summary of the resulting game state at the end of round N.

+The first row of the game log describes the starting conditions before any actions are performed.

 Currently, the following columns are (in alphabetical order):

 | Column | Description |